etiandre/etiandre.github.io/content/posts/kdenlive-audiowaveform/libav.md

 It can sometimes be more convenient to process audio data in chunks of a fixed number of samples (such as a power of 2 for [fast fourier transforms](https://en.wikipedia.org/wiki/Fast_Fourier_transform), for example).

 A common technique is to use a [FIFO queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)), of which [circular buffers](https://en.wikipedia.org/wiki/Circular_buffer) are a common implementation in the audio world[^fifoqueue].
-Each time we obtain a variable-size buffer, we put its contents at the back of the queue, then check if it contains a chunk's worth of data.
-In this case, we can obtain a chunk of the desired, fixed size from the front of the queue.
+Each time we obtain a variable-size buffer, we put its contents at the back of the queue.
+Once the queue has filled up enough, we can obtain a chunk of the desired, fixed size from the front of the queue.

 [^fifoqueue]: I will be using the terms "FIFO" and "queue" interchangeably.
 Don't @ me.